charmoniumQ/PROBE/probe_src/tasks.md

 - [ ] Sort readdir order in record and replay phases.

+- [ ] Re-enable some of the tests I disabled.

 - [ ] Write a FUSE that maps inodes (underlying fs) to inodes (of our choosing).
 Write an option for replay to use this FUSE.

 - [ ] Link with libbacktrace on `--debug` runs.